davidgasquez/davidgasquez.com/src/content/blog/2024-10-20-exporting-ine-data.md

 Right now, the code works well but it requires at least 300GB of disk space to run.
 This makes it hard to schedule on a GitHub Action.
 I'm looking into ways a workload like this could be run on a "serverless" platform for free.
 Tinkered a bit trying to make a cronjob inside a HuggingFace Spaces, but the disk space is still an issue there.

 If you have any ideas, please let me know!

+_Check out the [Part 2](/exporting-ine-data-ii) blog post if you want to know more about the project._